 So, I was offered a growth marketing position in Weekdone about a month ago.
 Before joining I had zero previous contact with OKR methodology.
 I really took a nosedive into the theory and tried to understand how to implement it into my professional life.
 It all sounded fairly easy at first: set goals, explain them, write out some metrics about them, and top it off with a reasonable game plan.
-Off I went, thinking I’ve done this a million times (through classical to-do list logic of course), but I soon learned that it was not as easy as I first thought.
+Off I went, thinking I've done this a million times (through classical to-do list logic of course), but I soon learned that it was not as easy as I first thought.
 I ended up learning a lot throughout my journey, and I wanted to share my OKR failures & biggest takeaways with you.
+So, this was my introduction to OKRs.

 Ripping the band-aid off